iteam1/cluster_color_kmeans/README.md

 # Description

-Load image, cluster the color then save the result in `./imgs`
+- Load image, cluster the color then save the result in `./imgs`
+- *(New)* find the optimal color number of image

 ![result1](./imgs/parrot_clustered.jpg)